matn7/CS-Notes/src/main/java/basic_java/stars/STARS.md

 ***

-## :star: How to build own annotation
+## :star: How to build own annotation.

 ```java
 @Target(ElementType.METHOD)